-To view the following window, click L2 Features > FDB > MAC Address Table, as show below:
+To view the following window, click L2 Features > FDB > MAC Address Table as shown below:

-Figure 4-46 MAC Address Table window
+Figure 4-41 MAC Address Table window

-Parameter Description Unit Select the unit you want to configure.
-Port The port to which the MAC address below corresponds.
+Parameter Description Port The port to which the MAC address below corresponds.
 VLAN Name Enter a VLAN Name for the forwarding table to be browsed by.
 VID List Enter a list of VLAN IDs for the forwarding table to be browsed by.
 MAC Address Enter a MAC address for the forwarding table to be browsed by.
 Security Tick the check box to display the FDB entries that are created by the security module.